pen

 https://rioblancowatercd.colorado.gov/accessibility-statement

-Remember, while it’s practically impossible to maintain a perfectly accessible site, being responsive to requests for accommodation and helping genuine users with disabilities in a prompt and respectful manner is your best defense in an ADA claim.
+Remember, while it’s tough to maintain a perfectly accessible site, being responsive to requests for accommodation and helping genuine users with disabilities in a prompt and respectful manner is your best defense in an ADA claim.
 “Reasonable accommodation” is the keyword we hear from attorneys over and over again.

 Note to our Streamline users: your site will automatically be equipped with an updated website accessibility statement template and ADA reporting form as part of our 2022 compliance updates, to be released in Summer 2022.
 You will also get automatic monthly full scans of your site (including attachments) with the option to automatically post the results to demonstrate compliance to the public.